Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

 \section{Non-reductive GIT}

-This section is a brief summary of results in \cite{BDHK,BDHK2,BDHK0}, with the main focus on \cite{BDHK2}, which is most relevant to this paper.
+This section is a brief summary of results in \cite{BDHK0,BDHK,BDHK2}, with the main focus on \cite{BDHK2} which is most relevant to this paper.
+We also extend the main result of \cite{BDHK2} (Theorem \ref{mainthm} below) to a more general version (Theorem \ref{mainthmextended} below).

-Let $H=U \rtimes R$ be a linear algebraic group acting linearly with respect to an ample line bundle $L$ on a projective variety $X$ over an algebraically closed field $\kk$ of characteristic 0.
+Let $H=U \rtimes R$ be a linear algebraic group acting linearly with respect to an ample line bundle $L$ on a projective variety $X$ over an algebraically closed field $\kk$ of characteristic 0, which for the purposes of this paper we can take to be $\CC$.
 Here $U$ is the unipotent radical of $H$ and $R\cong H/U$ is a Levi subgroup of $H$.
-When $H=R$ is reductive, using classical geometric invariant theory (GIT) developed by Mumford in the 1960s \cite{GIT}, we can find $H$-invariant open subsets $X^s \subseteq X^{ss}$ of $X$ with a geometric quotient $X^s/H$ and projective completion $X/\!/H \supseteq X^s/H$ which is the projective variety associated to the algebra of invariants $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^H$.
+When $H=R$ is reductive, using classical geometric invariant theory (GIT) developed by Mumford in the 1960s \cite{GIT} as in $\S$\ref{sec:redGIT}, we can find $H$-invariant open subsets $X^s \subseteq X^{ss}$ of $X$ with a geometric quotient $X^s/H$ and projective completion $X/\!/H \supseteq X^s/H$ which is the projective variety associated to the algebra of invariants $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^H$.
 The variety $X/\!/H$ is the image of a surjective morphism $\phi$ from the open subset $X^{ss}$ of $X$ (consisting of the semistable points for the action, while $X^s$ consists of the stable points) such that if $x,y \in X^{ss}$ then $\phi(x) = \phi(y)$ if and only if the closures of the $H$-orbits of $x$ and $y$ meet in $X^{ss}$ (that is, $x$ and $y$ are \lq S-equivalent').
-Moreover the subsets $X^s$ and $X^{ss}$ can be described using the Hilbert--Mumford criteria for (semi)stability.
+Moreover the subsets $X^s$ and $X^{ss}$ can be described using the Hilbert--Mumford criteria for (semi)stability (see Theorem \ref{HilbMum} in $\S$\ref{sec:redGIT}).